tecdrop/pitch-black-wallpaper-images/README.md

 # Pitch Black Wallpaper Images

-## Introduction

 Welcome to the Pitch Black Wallpaper Images repository.
-Here you will find a variety of pitch black wallpapers optimized for different resolutions.
-Whether you're using a desktop or a mobile device, these wallpapers are designed to help you save battery life on OLED screens and reduce eye strain.
+Here you will find a sleek and minimalist pitch black wallpaper, perfectly optimized for various resolutions.
+Designed to help you save battery life on OLED screens and reduce eye strain, these tiny, highly optimized 1-bit PNG files are ideal for both desktop and mobile devices.

 ## Get the Apps